 Another method of protection is immunization against the disease.

 All immune globulin (Ig) preparations contain anti-HAV.
 It should be given within 2 weeks of contact in the dose of 0.02 ml/kg.
 For travelers, a dose 0.06 ml/kg should be given every 6 months.

 Now vaccination of hepatitis A is also available and even included in national vaccination schedule.

-For post-exposure cases, a combination of HBIG (fo rapid achievement of high circulating titre of anti-HBs) and hepatitis B vaccine (for long lasting immunity) is given.
-For perinatal exposure of infants of HBsAg positive mothers, HBIG 0.5 ml should be given in thigh at birth followed by Hepatitis B vaccine 10 mcg started with a week of birth and repeated at 1 and 6 months.
+For post-exposure cases, a combination of HBIG (for rapid achievement of high circulating titer of anti-HBs) and hepatitis B vaccine (for long-lasting immunity) is given.
+For perinatal exposure of infants of HBsAg positive mothers, HBIG 0.5 ml should be given in thigh at birth followed by Hepatitis B vaccine 10 mcg started within a week of birth and repeated at 1 and 6 months.

 There is no immunoprophylaxis to prevent delta superinfection.
 Susceptible persons are vaccinated with Hepatitis B vaccine.